phoenix-110-135/Machine-learning/README.md

 git clone https://github.com/phoenix-110-135/Machine-learning.git
 cd machine-learning-repo

-*(Remember to replace `your-username` with your actual GitHub username and `machine-learning-repo` with the actual repository name if it's different!)*
+*(Remember to replace `your-username` with your actual GitHub username and `machine-learning` with the actual repository name if it's different!)*
 Explore the Projects:

 Navigate into the 01_supervised_learning or 02_unsupervised_learning folders to find specific projects.
 Each project might have its own set of scripts or notebooks.